SIGPLAN/SIGPLAN.github.io/Resources/EmpiricalEvaluation.md

 ### Frequently Asked Questions

 * Why a checklist?
 > Our goal is to help ensure that current, accepted best practices are followed.
 Per the [Checklist Manifesto](https://en.wikipedia.org/wiki/The_Checklist_Manifesto), checklists help to do exactly this.
 Our interest is the good practices for carrying out empirical evaluations as part of PL research.
-While some practices are clearly wrong, many require careful consideration: Not every case under every category in the checklist applies to every evaluation -- expert judgment is required.
+While some practices are clearly wrong, many require careful consideration: Not every example under every category in the checklist applies to every evaluation -- expert judgment is required.
 The checklist is meant to assist expert judgment, not substitute for it.  [‘Failure isn’t due to ignorance.
 According to best-selling author Atul Gawande, it’s because we haven’t properly applied what we already know.’](http://www.everup.com/2016/01/25/about-the-checklist-manifesto-atul-gawande-takeaways/) We’ve kept the list to a single page to make it easier to use and refer back to.

 * Why now?
 > When best practices are not followed, there is a greater-than-necessary risk that the benefits reported by an empirical evaluation are illusory, which harms further progress and stunts industry adoption.
 The members of the committee have observed many recent cases in which practices in the present checklist are not followed.
 Our hope is that this effort will help focus the community on presenting the most appropriate evidence for a stated claim, where the form of this evidence is based on accepted norms.